-Can a man get an infection from period blood?
-Period blood, also known as menstrual blood, is a normal and natural bodily fluid that is expelled from the uterus during menstruation.
+Period blood, also known as menstrual blood, is a normal and natural bodily fluid expelled from the uterus during menstruation.
 While it is not typically considered dangerous, there are certain situations in which period blood can cause infection.
-In this article, we will explore the ways in which a man can potentially get an infection from period blood, as well as the risks and precautions that can be taken to prevent infection.
+In this article, we will explore how a man can potentially get an infection from period blood, as well as the risks and precautions that can be taken to prevent infection.

 What is period blood?